toastdriven/quads/README.md

 A pure Python Quadtree implementation.

-[Quadtrees](https://en.wikipedia.org/wiki/Quadtree) are a useful data structure for sparse datasets where the position of the data is important.
-They're especially for spatial indexing & image processing.
+[Quadtrees](https://en.wikipedia.org/wiki/Quadtree) are a useful data structure for sparse datasets where the location/position of the data is important.
+They're especially good for spatial indexing & image processing.

 ## Usage